 Through my life and research experiences, I've become fascinated with the question: how do we tap into our full potential?
-Specifically, I investigate "learning readiness", or the pre-stimulus neural and cognitive features that predict learning success.
+Specifically, I investigate "learning readiness", or the social, cognitive and neural features that predict academic motivation and learning success.
 I believe these clues will reveal the depths of an individual's potential to learn.
 And tracking the development of these features, as well as how they vary over time, across individuals from diverse backgrounds, and across lifespans, will provide valuable insights into how to maximize tapped potential in our educational systems, work environments, and personal lives.
 With research and laboratory management experience spanning all five kingdoms of life, in the public and private sectors, I have benefited from exposure to a wide diversity of research goals and techniques.
-With a number of years of experience using EEG, fMRI and psychophysiology research methods, and under the guidance of my advisor Prof. Vivian Zayas and committee members Prof. Adam Anderson and Prof. Saleh Kalantari, I believe my graduate studies in Human Development leave me poised to successfully pursue these research questions.
+With a number of years of experience using EEG, fMRI and psychophysiology research methods, and under the guidance of my advisor Prof. Vivian Zayas and committee members Prof. Adam Anderson and Prof. Saleh Kalantari, I believe my graduate studies in Psychology and Human Development leave me poised to successfully pursue these research questions.

 I have seen in my own life, and in the lives of so many others, how valuable and life-changing a successful education can be.
 Success in education does not necessarily come in the form of specific grades; I think it is best measured